gcalin/gcalin.github.io/_publications/project3.md

 excerpt: 'Using a MaxSAT-based approach for solving the correlation clustering problem exactly, and comparing state of the art implementations from literature.
 [Paper](http://gcalin.github.io/files/project3.pdf).'
 date: 2022-06-30
 ---

+Using a MaxSAT-based approach for solving the correlation clustering problem exactly, and comparing state of the art implementations from literature.
+[Paper](http://gcalin.github.io/files/project3.pdf).